-1. Gisborne Riverbank & Town Beach Walkway (up to 60 minutes one way)
+1. Gisborne Riverbank & Town Beach Walkway (Up to 1 Hour One Way)

 Location: A good start is at the end of Grey Street along the Taruheru River.